European colonization of the Americas: Russia

 Russia came to colonization late compared to Spain or Portugal, or even England.
 Siberia was added to the Russian Empire and Cossack explorers along rivers sought valuable furs of ermine, sable, and fox.
 Cossacks enlisted the aid of indigenous Siberians, who sought protection from nomadic peoples, and those peoples paid tribute in fur to the czar.
 Thus, prior to the eighteenth-century Russian expansion that pushed beyond the Bering Strait dividing Eurasia from North America, Russia had experience with northern indigenous peoples and accumulated wealth from the hunting of fur-bearing animals.
 Siberia had already attracted a core group of scientists, who sought to map and catalogue the flora, fauna, and other aspects of the natural world.

 A major Russian expedition for exploration was mounted in 1742, contemporaneous with other eighteenth-century European state-sponsored ventures.
 It was not clear at the time whether Eurasia and North America were completely separate continents.
 The first voyages were made by Vitus Bering and Aleksei Chirikov, with settlement beginning after 1743.
 By the 1790s the first permanent settlements were established.
 Explorations continued down the Pacific coast of North America, and Russia established a settlement in the early nineteenth century at what is now called Fort Ross, California.
 Russian fur traders forced indigenous Aleut men into seasonal labor.
 Never very profitable, Russia sold its North American holdings to the United States in 1867, called at the time "Seward's Folly".

-Tuscany

-Duke Ferdinand I de Medici made the only Italian attempt to create colonies in America.
-For this purpose, the Grand Duke organized in 1608 an expedition to the north of Brazil, under the command of the English captain Robert Thornton.

-Thornton, on his return from the preparatory trip in 1609 (he had been to the Amazon), found Ferdinand I dead and all projects were cancelled by his successor Cosimo II.